jbert/Msm/README.md

 - compile it via translation to C
 - 'compile' it via translation directly to assembler

+Update, for ease of checking, I seem to be implemeting a (very limited subset of) scheme (so I can run example code through mzscheme as well, to compare outputs).
+I currently have 3 backends, an evaluator, a C generator and an ASM generator.

 INSTALLATION

 To install this module, run the following commands: